ltelab/DISDRODB-METADATA/README.md

          {...}
       ]
    ```

-5. Add your **metadata YAML** files.
+5. Add your **metadata YAML** file for each station `station_name.yml`, in a `metadata` directory in the campaign directory.
 We recommend you to copy-paste an existing metadata YAML file to get the correct structure.

-6. (Optional) Add your **issues YAML** files.
+6. (Optional) Add your **issues YAML** files, for each station `station_name.yml`, in an `issue` directory located in the campaign directory.
+We recommend you to copy-paste an existing metadata YAML file to get the correct structure.

+7. Test that the integration of your new dataset functions, by deleting your data locally - and re-fetching it through the process detailed in (A).

-7. Commit your changes and push your branch to github.
+8. Commit your changes and push your branch to GitHub

-8. Create a pull request, and wait for a maintainer to accepts it !
+9. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), and wait for a maintainer to accepts it !

+If you struggle with this process, don't hesitate to raise an [issue](https://github.com/EPFL-ENAC/LTE-disdrodb-data/issues/new/choose) so we can help!